destpoland/destpoland.github.io/README.md

-# grindCraft
+# dest
-idk a port to play and other stuff
+idk a site to play and other stuff

 i have it up on https://destpl.netlify.app/